About 100 anti-govt protesters detained in Belarus capital

-Thousands were estimated to have taken part in small rallies scattered around more than 70 different areas of the capital — a new tactic used by the opposition instead of one large gathering intended to make it harder for security forces to target the protesters.
+Crowds of people have taken part in dozens of small rallies scattered all around Minsk — a new tactic used by the opposition instead of one large gathering intended to make it harder for security forces to target the protesters.

-Demonstrators carrying red-and-white flags, the symbol of the protest, gathered in groups and marched down residential areas of the city, demanding the resignation of President Alexander Lukashenko.
-“Lukashenko, go away!” crowds chanted.
-In several places, groups of protesters were led by people wearing Santa Claus costumes.
+Demonstrators carrying red-and-white flags, the symbol of the protest, gathered in groups and marched down residential areas of the city, demanding the resignation of President Alexander Lukashenko and protesting his government’s violent crackdown on activists and peaceful demonstrators.

-Mass protests have gripped Belarus, an ex-Soviet nation of 9.5 million people, ever since official results from the Aug.
+Mass protests have swept Belarus, an ex-Soviet nation of 9.5 million people, ever since official results from the Aug.
 9 presidential election gave Lukashenko a landslide victory over his widely popular opponent, Sviatlana Tsikhanouskaya.
-She and her supporters refused to recognize the result, saying the vote was riddled with fraud, and some poll workers came forward to detail how the election was rigged in their areas.
+She and her supporters refused to recognize the result, saying the vote was riddled with fraud.

 Authorities have cracked down hard on the largely peaceful demonstrations, the biggest of which attracted up to 200,000 people.
 Police have used stun grenades, tear gas and truncheons to disperse the rallies.

-According to the Viasna center, over 30,000 people have been detained since the protests began in August, and thousands of them were brutally beaten.
+According to human rights advocates, more than 30,000 people have been detained since the protests began in August, and thousands of them were brutally beaten.
 Four people are reported to have died as the result of the government’s crackdown on demonstrators and opposition supporters.

 Follow all AP stories on developments in Belarus at https://apnews.com/Belarus